Under Current

 Under Current is an upcoming Hong Kong action thriller film directed by Alan Mak and starring Aaron Kwok, Simon Yam and Francis Ng.
 Kwok stars as a barrister who collaborates with a police officer (Ng) to investigate the mysterious death of a financial director (Yam) of a charity organisation.

-Production for Under Current officially began on 6 June 2022 and is slated for release in 2023.
+Production for Under Current officially began on 6 June 2022, and a poster was released in 2023.
+The film is scheduled to be released in Hong Kong on December 6.

+Synopsis

+At an annual gala, chief financial officer Yeung To is suddenly found hanged on stage.
+At the same time, a huge sum of $200 million disappeared.
+Barrister Ma Ying-fung and police inspector O Ting-pong form a temporary partnership, trying to uncover the layers of hidden truth behind the case and restore justice to society.